ionut94/motif_detection_polyphonic/README.md

 # Melodic Motif Finder

-A Python implementation of an algorithm for finding melodic motifs in MIDI files with bounded mismatches.
+A Python implementation of an algorithm for finding melodic motifs in MIDI files with bounded pitch differences.

 ## Overview

 This project implements an algorithm for efficiently finding melodic motifs in MIDI files, as described in the academic paper.
-The algorithm allows for bounded mismatches in both the number of different positions (delta) and the Sum of Absolute Differences (gamma), making it robust for musical pattern matching where exact matches might be rare.
+The algorithm allows for bounded per-note pitch differences (delta) and a bounded Sum of Absolute Differences (gamma), making it robust for musical pattern matching where exact matches might be rare.

 ## Algorithm